-- His diplomatic duties took Razzaq to many different places all around Eurasia.
-He had a mission to India that was his most significant obligation.
+- His diplomatic duties took Razzaq to many different places all across & around Eurasia.
+He visit to India was his most significant obligation.

-- Vijayanagar was called a “city the pupil of the eye has never seen, and the ear of wisdom has never heard” by Abdur Razzaq Traveller.
+- Vijayanagar was referenced to as a city “the pupil of the eye has never seen, and the ear of wisdom has never heard” by him.

 - The Bahmani Empire, which was established by a family of Iranian ancestry, was the dominant Muslim authority in the Deccan at the time.

-- Kamal-ud-din Abdur Razzaq was sent on a three-year mission by Shah Rukh of Persia in 1441, with most of that time being spent at the court of the Zamorin of Calicut (King Samudri of Kozhikode in Kerala).
+- Abdur Razzaq was sent on a three-year voyage by Shah Rukh of Persia in 1441, with most of that time being spent at the court of the Zamorin of Calicut (King Samudri of Kozhikode in Kerala).

-- Abdur Razzaq Traveler in India was unwilling to embark on a voyage and only did so at the monarch’s request.
-In January 1442, he fled Herat.
+- He was unwilling to embark on a voyage and only did so at the monarch’s request.
+In January 1442, he left from Herat.

-- Abdur Razzaq overcame the dangers at sea, landed in Muscat for safety, traveled to Kariat, and fell gravely ill from the heat, however eventually he recovered enough to continue on an 18-day voyage by sea to Calicut in southwest India.
+- After overcoming the dangers at sea, he landed in Muscat for safety, then traveled to Kariat in Kerala, and fell gravely ill from the heat, however eventually he recovered enough to continue on an 18-day voyage by sea to Calicut in southwest India.

 - The residents of Calicut, whom Abdur Razzaq characterized as wearing minimal clothing and engaging in polyandry, did not impress him.
 Due to the Vijayanagar King’s invitation to visit his realm, his stay in Calicut was only momentary.

-- Abdur Razzaq landed in the Vijaynagar Empire through Mangalore.
+- He landed in the Vijaynagar Empire through Mangalore.

-- Visitor and Iranian ambassador to southern India, Abdur Razzaq, spent his entire year in the court of the King of Vijaynagar in Hampi.
-He departed the city and took an 18-day journey to reach Mangalore, followed by stops in Kalahat, Muscat, Khorfakkan, and the port of Hurmuz.
+- He spent his entire year in the court of the King of Vijayanagara in Hampi.
+He departed from the city and took an 18-day journey to reach Mangalore, followed by stops in Kalahat, Muscat, Khorfakkan, and the port of Hurmuz.

-- According to Razzak, Deva Raya II‘s domain extended from Orissa to Malabar and from Ceylon (now Sri Lanka) to Gulbarga.
+- According to Razzak, Deva Raya II‘s domain extended from Orissa to Malabar and from Ceylon (present-day Sri Lanka) to Gulbarga.